Faadal/deep-learning-indaba.github.io/aws-setup.md

 To access Jupyer Notebooks, navigate to:

 https://**PASTE MY PUBLIC DNS**:8888  (Note the httpS!)

+(At this point, your browser may issue a warning that the connection is not secure.
+This is because your VM doesn't have a valid SSL certificate.
+You can safely ignore this and proceed/create an exception - search how to do this for your browser if you are unsure.)

 If it asks you for a password, enter "wits2017" without the quotes.
 You are now at the home page of the practicals!